 - Colorful table runners from different cultures.

 - Stuffed animals.
-Whether we are two-years-old or ninety-two, stuffed animals help when tensions mount.
+Whether we are two years old or ninety‑two, stuffed animals are great when tensions mount.

 - Tripod to hold the flip chart paper.

 - White artist tape.
 Do not use masking or painter’s tape.
 They damage walls.

 - Rolling whiteboards or a roll of butcher paper and a long wall or multiple flip chart tripods.

 - Giant Post-it Notes for collecting and posting key ideas.
 I love the 11˝ x 11˝ size.
 My second choice is 8˝ x 6˝.
 Smaller sizes cannot be read by eyes with sight impairment.
 Big and bold beats puny and paltry.
 Teach people to write big!

 - Notecards of different sizes for place cards, memory joggers, and various exercises.